ssbc/ssb-group-exclusion-spec/README.md

-  restrictions, contain all remaining members as recipients, then member `a` MUST publish on their group feed for `G` a sequence of `group/add-members` according to [ssb-meta-feeds-group-spec] Section 3.1, such that the union of all recipients in that sequence equals all remaining group members
+  restrictions, contain all remaining members as recipients, then member `a` MUST publish on their group feed for `G` a sequence of `group/add-members` according to [ssb-meta-feeds-group-spec] Section 3.1, such that the union of all recipients in that sequence equals all remaining members

+:fire: MOVE THIS AWAY.
 Concerning replication of group feeds, all remaining group members SHOULD cease to replicate `c`'s group feed for `G` as soon as the `group/exclude` message is replicated.
 Remaining group members MAY also cease to replicate every member's group feed for `G` when `group/exclude` is replicated, although this can have a negative impact on eventual consistency, because group members may receive the `group/exclude` message at different times, and in this transition period there may have been useful content published on group feeds for `G`.

 ### 4.2.
 Selecting the next epoch